Skip to main content

 • Paleness, clammy feeling

-(Mayo Clinic, 2019; Diabetes Care Community, 2021)
+(Mayo Clinic, 2023a; Diabetes Care Community, 2021)

-Doing blood glucose checks before, during, and after exercise or sports indicates how these activities affect a child’s blood glucose levels and may indicate the need for a snack before or after exercise or playing sports.
-Changes in insulin dosing may also be required on days when the child is more active (Kelly & Gilliland, 2018).
+Preventing episodes of hypoglycemia is best achieved by monitoring blood glucose levels before meals and at bedtime.
+Additionally, checking blood glucose before, during, and after exercise or sports indicates how these activities affect a child’s blood glucose levels and may indicate the need for a snack before or after exercise or playing sports.
+Changes in insulin dosing may also be required on days when the child is more active (ADA, 2023c).

 NOCTURNAL HYPOGLYCEMIA

 Nocturnal hypoglycemia is frequent in children with diabetes, usually occurring in the earlier part of the night.
-It correlates with bedtime blood glucose values of <150 mg/dL (ADA, 2017a).
-For children with nocturnal hypoglycemia, middle-of-the-night blood glucose monitoring is advisable.
+It correlates with bedtime blood glucose values of <150 mg/dL (Childs et al., 2017).

 TREATING HYPOGLYCEMIA IN CHILDREN